-- In bible class we use the book Peacemakers by Ken Sande which provides practical suggestions for how to resolve interpersonal conflict.
+- In bible class, we tools such as the book Peacemakers by Ken Sande, to provide practical suggestions for how to resolve interpersonal conflict.

 - We confront students who use hurtful words or conduct harmful actions toward each other and hold them accountable.
 We attempt to get to the cause of the anger, which is often hurt experienced by both parties.